inastasi/Recommendation-system-Connecting-business-users-with-innovative-solutions/README.md

-methods.<br>Firstly, we applied Latent Dirlecht Allocation (LDA) method to represent project descriptions in form of topic probability and quantified similarity between projects and employees in terms of weights assigned to common words, appearing among representative topics’ words and descriptions of employees.
-Secondly, we experimented with word and document representations in vector space.
+methods.<br>Firstly, we applied Latent Dirlecht Allocation (LDA) method to represent project descriptions in form of topic probability and quantified similarity between projects and employees in terms of weights assigned to common words, appearing among representative topics’ words and descriptions of employees. <br>Secondly, we experimented with word and document representations in vector space.
 For creating word vector embeddings we used well-known neural network models Word2Vec, GloVe and fastText.
 Similarity project - employee is inversely proportional to Word’s Mover Distance (WMD) between them.
-Document vector representations were created in two ways, as Smooth Inverse Frequency (SIF) of word vectors and applying Paragraph vectors (Doc2Vec) model and text similarity was expressed in terms of cosine similarity between associated vectors.
-Thirdly, specialized method for finding similarity between documents of significantly different lengths [16] was used.
-Method is based on finding hidden topic vectors and their relevance within project descriptions and calculating produced error when using those vectors for reconstruction of employee description texts.
+Document vector representations were created in two ways, as Smooth Inverse Frequency (SIF) of word vectors and applying Paragraph vectors (Doc2Vec) model and text similarity was expressed in terms of cosine similarity between associated vectors. <br>Thirdly, specialized method for finding similarity between documents of significantly different lengths [16] was used.
+Method is based on finding hidden topic vectors and their relevance within project descriptions and calculating produced error when using those vectors for reconstruction of employee description texts.<br>
 In absence of previous knowledge about correct linking between project and employee entities, for measuring results we proposed simple user-centric framework which implies gathering feedback from Open Innovation Team, group of ENEL